uriweb/wp-utils/README.md

 # wp-utils

 A collection of bash scripts to make it easier to manage our instance of WordPress

+> ⚠︎ Note: These scripts became obsolete on November 30, 2022.
+Kept for reference and posterity.

 ## Getting Started